Eligibility Services for Special Education

 Eligibility Services coordinates the implementation of special education in all schools related to child study, referral, evaluation, eligibility, and reevaluation to ensure compliance with federal and state regulations and local procedures.

-As a resource, parents may access the Parent's Guide to Special Education developed by the Virginia Department of Education and LCPS's Special Education Procedure manual.
+As a resource, parents may access the Parent's Guide to Special Education developed by the Virginia Department of Education.
 This guide helps parents understand their rights and responsibilities, their child's rights, and the school's responsibilities to meet the special needs of your child and includes a description of the special education process and what is required during each step of the process.

 Child Find Notice for Special Education Services

 Loudoun County Public Schools (LCPS) offers a free, appropriate public education to all children with disabilities who need special education and related services, ages two to 21, inclusive.

 LCPS implements on-going strategies and engages in public awareness activities to actively and continuously identify, locate, and evaluate those children, birth to age 21, inclusive, residing in Loudoun County who are in need of special education and related services including children who are highly mobile, wards of the state, enrolled in private schools, home-instructed, and incarcerated in a regional or local jail in its jurisdiction for 10 or more days.

 Under the Regulations Governing Special Education Programs for Children with Disabilities in Virginia, children who are evaluated and found eligible for special education and related services have one or more of the following disabilities: Autism, Deaf/Blindness, Deafness, Developmental Delay, Emotional Disability, Hearing Impairment, Intellectual Disability, Multiple Disabilities, Orthopedic Impairment, Other Health Impairment, Specific Learning Disability, Speech or Language Impairment, Traumatic Brain Injury, and Visual Impairment including Blindness.